-Slough Borough Council has become the first UK local authority to utilise SSE Enterprise’s new Mayflower Smart Cities and Places platform.
+Slough Borough Council has become the first UK local authority to utilise SSE Energy Solution’s new Mayflower Smart Cities and Places platform.

 By exploiting Slough Borough Council’s existing Mayflower Smart Control smart lighting network, the local authority will be able to consolidate sensor and device data into a single platform.
 Data from smart sensors and devices installed across the Slough borough will be integrated through a range of communication protocols.